-Following the birth of their sons, now aged twelve and ten, Elbe and Thornley embarked on an exciting new journey – looking for the ideal education for their own children.
+Following the birth of their sons, now aged fourteen and twelve, Elbe and Thornley embarked on an exciting new journey – looking for the ideal education for their own children.
 Having practically seen the enormous benefits of exposure to the arts in action for so many years, they longed for their sons to experience this educational advantage on an everyday basis.
 Sparked by an interest in Montessori education and the wealth of emerging modern-day creative development programmes for pre-school children, Elbe’s psychology background and specific interest in child psychology led her to doing extensive research in this regard.
 A new vision was born: To establish an educational concept where young people can benefit from arts-driven learning, a unique style of early education that encompasses all aspects of child development.

 Elbe holds a B.A. degree (cum laude), majoring in Psychology and Law, and an Honours degree in Psychology (US).
 Exploring her interest in the performing arts from an early age, she trained as a dancer for more than 15 years and was actively involved in various music, drama and dance projects.
 She was elected head girl in high school, acquired the UNISA music qualification ‘Final’ (piano), played the flute and received distinctions in Music, Biology and Languages in her matric year.
 During her student years, she was a member of the acclaimed Alabama revue group and taught ballet to pre-school children.